port-labs/port-docs/docs/guides-and-tutorials/scaffold-a-new-service.md

 1. First, let's create the necessary token and secrets:

-- Go to your [Github tokens page](https://github.com/settings/tokens), create a personal access token with `repo` and `admin:org` scope, and copy it (this token is needed to create a repo from our workflow).
+- Go to your [Github tokens page](https://github.com/settings/tokens), create a personal access token with `repo`, `admin:repo_hook` and `admin:org` scope, and copy it (this token is needed to create a repo from our workflow).

   <img src='/img/guides/personalAccessToken.png' width='80%' />